eva-tech/vlm-eden-dataset-etl/README.md

 ### Performance Considerations

-- Large batches may take time to process
+- Large batches may take time to process due to cross-cloud copying
-- Monitor S3 upload costs
+- Monitor both S3 egress and GCS ingress costs
 - Consider rate limiting for very large batches
 - Use Celery concurrency settings to control parallel processing
+- `gsutil` automatically handles parallel transfers and retries

 ### Security

 - Never commit `.env` files
-- Use IAM roles for AWS access when possible
+- Use IAM roles for AWS S3 access when possible
+- Use service accounts for GCS access when possible
-- Rotate AWS credentials regularly
+- Rotate AWS and GCS credentials regularly
+- Limit S3 origin bucket access to read-only permissions
-- Limit S3 bucket access to necessary permissions only
+- Limit GCS destination bucket access to write permissions only
+- Use least-privilege principles for both cloud providers